 Mungo Man Returns Home

 Despite the benefits of the discovery for the claim to Indigenous rights, the removal of Mungo Man spurred an outcry from Aboriginal communities.
-The remains remains had been taken to Canberra for further study without consulting the traditional owners of the land leading to divisions between the Australian government scientists and Aboriginal people continuing throughout the 1970s and 1980s.
+The remains had been taken to Canberra for further study without consulting the traditional owners of the land; this led to divisions between the Australian government’s scientists and Aboriginal people continuing throughout the 1970s and 1980s.

 Scientists asserted the universal value of Mungo Man for science and national identity.
 They saw it as imperative that the skeleton be kept safe, as future developments in DNA research and improved X-ray tests might one day reveal new insights about the diet, life expectancy, health and cultural practices of early humans, or about mankind’s origins.

 Aboriginal people, on the other hand, sought to protect their cultural heritage through the reparation of ancestral remains.
 They appealed for the return of human remains as a form of apology for Australia’s tragic colonial history.
 For them, this was also a matter of respect for their ancestors.
 Like many indigenous groups, the local tribes believe that a person’s spirit will be subject to wandering the earth endlessly if his remains are not buried in Country.

 In 1989, the parties agreed to a conference at Lake Mungo, in which a compromise was met, in which both would respect the others interests in a collaborative approach.
 As a result, further human skeletal remains have remained in situ, and in 1992 ANU returned Mungo Lady to Lake Mungo and the traditional owners.
 Relations further improved from here as young Aboriginal people trained as rangers, archaeologists and heritage officials, and in 2007 the Paakantji, Ngyiampaa, and Mutthi Mutthi gained joint management of the parks.